opsone-ch/documentation/mailserver.rst

 Add new domain
 ~~~~~~~~~~~~~~

-1. open mail.yourbrandedmaildomain.tld and login to Mailcow as administrator
+1. open mail.example.com and login to Mailcow as administrator
 2. klick on ``Configuration (top right) -> Mailboxes -> Add domain`` and fill in your new domain name
 3. restart SOGo after adding a new domain, klick on ``Restart SOGo`` in the upper right corner